 5. Ashby de la Zouch Castle

-The furthest away from Birmingham, but you won’t regret it once you arrive.
-A haunting, ruined fortification, situated in the Leicestershire town of Ashby de la Zouch (a bit of a mouthful, we know), Ashby de la Zouch Castle is an eerie wonder.
-It received massive damage during the English Civil War and has remained in this state ever since.
-Despite the destruction, you can still climb the tower to the top and take in the glorious, panoramic view of the countryside.
-If you’re lucky, you might even find the underground passageway that connects the tower to the kitchen – created during the war – to explore.
+The furthest of these castles away from Birmingham, you won’t regret the drive once you arrive.
+A haunting, ruined fortification, situated in the Leicestershire town of Ashby de la Zouch (a bit of a mouthful, we know), Ashby de la Zouch Castle is an eerie wonder that was massively damaged during the English Civil War.
+Despite its destruction, you can still climb the tower to the top and soak in the glorious, panoramic views of the countryside.
+If you’re lucky, you might even find the underground passageway that connects the tower to the kitchen, created during the war, to explore.

 South St, Ashby-de-la-Zouch LE65 1BR